Zin0D/DirbScrape/README.md

 **This script is intended for ethical hacking and authorized penetration testing only.** Unauthorized use is illegal and unethical.
 If you engage in illegal activities with this tool, the responsibility is solely yours.

 ## Features

 - Directory brute-forcing, content scraping of found links.
 - Supports manual configuration for routing through Tor by modifying the proxy settings in the `requests.get()` function.
+- Due to routing traffic through a Socks5h proxy (Force DNS Resolve on the side of the proxy), its best adviced to also turn off dns locally, (Depending on what you do :P)